 United States, Congress, James, Nathan, and Michael A. Foster.
 Federal Prisoners and COVID-19: Background and Authorities to Grant Release, U.S. Congressional Research Service, 23 Apr.
 2020.
 R46297, crsreports.congress.gov/product/pdf/R/R46297.

 This is a report from the Congressional Research Service that delves into and summarizes the early and projected intersection of the COVID-19 pandemic and the conditions of federal prisons, to illuminate possibilities for mitigating the disaster situation through potential mechanisms of prisoners’ early release.
 This resource is important because due to its authors being part of the CRS, the information present here has the unique combination of being non-partisan yet sourced directly from and under the purview of the U.S. Congress—there are few better sources to explore U.S. policy and approaches to national emergency through the legal system.
 Subsequently, we feel this source can be applied in our project to help construct narratives of both the particular struggles that prison populations faced during COVID-19 (with specific and relevant data), and options that the US government had at the beginning of the pandemic to provide support to prison populations.
 We may be able to use these as markers to assess how well the US government actually acted on aid to confined incarceration environments.
+Any articles that critically interrogate this work?

 Link: Federal Prisoners and COVID-19: Background and Authorities to Grant Release